 Upon receipt of these documents, your application will be considered.
 You may then be notified for an interview.

-Equal opportunity & affirmative action employer.
+Equal opportunity & affirmative action employer and internship host.
 All interested individuals, including women, people of color, LGBT persons, and people with disabilities are encouraged to apply.